Working together for wildlife

 Edward has nearly 20 years’ experience working professionally as an environmentalist, currently within the agri-food sector.
 Previous to this he was an environmental consultant to both the public and private sector and was Sustainability Director of Business in the Community/ARENA Network.
 He has a particular interest in supporting business to ensure it makes a positive contribution to protecting and enhancing our natural environment.

 Both John’s professional and private lives revolve around his love of the countryside.
-John has always been involved in farming and rural estate management, and is currently the managing agent of four estates, including Clandeboye Estate, and consults on others.
-He has a great interest in conservation and is chairman of The Conservation Volunteers and President of the Ulster Beekeepers Association.
+John was 'born to farm' on a traditional mixed family farm although, with the onset of intensification it was converted to a dairy farm and later extensified to an organic deer farm.
+He graduated from Cambridge with a degree in Land Economy before studying Advanced Farm Management at the RAU Cirencester.
+He also has an MBA in Real Estate from Reading University.
+His career in farming and rural estate management in Northern Ireland spans over forty years, managing and advising farms and estates with a combined area of over ten thousand acres.
+He has a great interest in conservation and is a former Chairman of The Conservation Volunteers and President of the Ulster Beekeepers Association.
 He was a member of the Northern Ireland Biodiversity Group for six years, followed by the Council of Conservation and the Countryside for three years.
 John has been a member of the Board of Governors of Kilcooley School since 1982 and is currently Chairman.
-He is a Deputy Lieutenant for Co Down.
+He is a Deputy Lieutenant for Co Down, a Fellow of the Royal Institution of Chartered Surveyors and an Associate of the Royal Agricultural Societies.

 How to become a trustee